jackharrison300/driver_incentive_web_app/wiki/research/react_research.md

 There's an additional library which adds on to the react library, called [React Native](https://reactnative.dev/).
 It also has a [tutorial](https://reactnative.dev/docs/getting-started), though there's not a finished product like with the other one.
 If you decide to read the tutorial, be warned: it's somewhat long with many pages worth of content.
 Though the content is very helpful, such as [how to set up your environment](https://reactnative.dev/docs/environment-setup).

+## Libraries we should use

+- React Query
+    - this is a useful wrapper for managing the data we get from Remix and any API calls we make.
+You wrap your request (or hook) and you can pull out useful state variables such as the data, isLoading, isSuccess, etc.
+    - It's also a really good tool for state management.
+You can use it to cache very data heavy request responses (for instance our product catalog).
+It makes things really easy to develop compared to trying to manage React's state yourself
+- React testing library / jest
+    - Used to write front-end unit tests.
+As testing libraries go, it's not terrible, but it is kinda fiddly.
+Still useful when designing complicated from ends.